 - to test marketing channels.

 It’s always a good idea to look for external consultation on your MVP from user researchers, UX designers, and people that aren’t directly affiliated with your product and team.
 These people will bring an unbiased view, strong feedback, and different experiences.

 Is this the end of the first phase of a website or mobile application development.
 The next step is sketching and one very common habit is to sketch already during the idealization.
 So let's jump directly to the sketching of the concept.

 Hand sketching is a fantastic way how to translate your ideas onto paper.
 A clear UX sketch unites the team.
 When everything is on paper, almost everyone in the company is able to imagine the app correctly and understand what they are trying to build.

 What I personally recommend is to add short notes to explain the functionalities to the CEO or the people who do not live in the “development world”.

 It is not necessary to have perfect shapes or a beautiful sketch.
 In this phase, it’s most important to understand how the app will work.

-I always recommend to have one day for the concept creation, then a rest day, and then evaluate the idea again.
+I always recommend working on sketches for three days.
+To have one day for the concept creation, then a rest day, and then evaluate the idea again.
 This phase is perfect for making adjustments because it costs you almost nothing in comparison to making changes in the next phases of development.